Stateside/JurisdictionPOC/jsc/README.md

 # TO DO

+- Add unit tests for Cabinet
 - Add payments to the offer transactions in JSCTitleToken
 - Add a parameter to JSVTitleToken to indicate how much ownership transfers cost
 - Make sure operators and approvers do not have more permissins than required
 - Add a parameter to the title token to disable NFT support
 - Add a boolean to the individual tokens to enable NFT support
 - Reformat comments to follow the NatSpec format...https://docs.soliditylang.org/en/v0.8.15/natspec-format.html
-- Add tests for contracts when the gover is the owner
+- Add tests for contracts when the governor is the owner
 - Test frozen jurisdiciton, and governor contracts
 - Switch RevisionMap implementation in JSCRevisioned to use OpenZeppelins EnumerableSet
 - Switch TokenIdList and OfferList implementations in JSCTitleTokens to use OpenZeppelins EnumerableSet
 - Analyze contracts with some vulnerabulity scanners like Mythril, Slither, and Securify
+- Add parameters to contracts to control voting rules for revisions
+- Add mechanism to contracts to allow register to pay for operations performed by members